performant-software/Neatline/map-tab-editing-geometry.md

 ## Clear all Geometry

-This button is similar to "Delete Shape," but it delete _all_ vector annotations for the record.
+This button is similar to "Delete Shape," but it deletes _all_ vector annotations for the record.
 This can be useful when you've made a mistake of some sort (for example, when experimenting with different ways of positioning an imported SVG document) and want to just completely clear out your work.

 ![Screenshot of Clear All Geometry Button](http://neatline.org/wp-content/uploads/2014/01/editinggeometry-clearall.png)